 There are photos of artisans digging clay out of banks, straining and filtering it to get rid of impurities, kneading it with their feet, and finally hand creating utilitarian and artistic pots.
 There is a video in this exhibit that shows various techniques for firing clay in home made kilns kept ablaze with eucalyptus branches.

 Small communities, in contemporary Ecuador, also do basket making,leather work, art, jewelry, and fine embroidery.

-Hand crafted objects last as long as they are respected but nothing takes longer to make than a good human being.
+Hand crafted objects last a long time but nothing takes longer to make than a good human being.

-A society that makes good human beings is worth all the study I can give it.
+A society that makes good human beings is worth all the respect we can give it.